yhadeethi/Carda20/replit.md

 -   **Contact Timeline**: Comprehensive history of interactions with each contact, supporting various event types and filtering.
 -   **Duplicate Detection & Merge**: Fuzzy matching and scoring for contact deduplication, with a side-by-side merge UI and undo support.
 -   **Calendar Integration**: Generates ICS files for meeting invites with customizable dates, times, and durations.
+-   **Batch Scanning (Event Mode)**: Multi-photo capture mode that queues business cards for background processing.
+Users can snap multiple cards quickly, then process all at once with a review/approve workflow before saving.

 ### Feature Specifications
 -   **Business Card OCR**: Upload/scan images to extract text.